England

 Block 4: Design as systemic change-making

-The final block broadens the view once more, examining the role design can play in shaping systems and supporting longer-term change.
-You’ll explore how designers can work with complexity, interconnection and wider patterns of influence, and how design methods can contribute to more systemic responses to social and ecological issues.
+The final block examines the role design can play in shaping systems and supporting longer-term change.
+You’ll study and practice the role of systemic change designer, exploring how designers can work with complexity, interconnection, and wider patterns of influence, and how design methods can contribute to more systemic responses to social and ecological issues.
 This brings together much of what you have learned across the module while encouraging you to think more broadly about the reach and responsibility of design.

-By the end of the module, you’ll have developed a richer understanding of design as a creative, critical and practical discipline.
-You’ll also have built experience in applying design thinking across a range of contexts, preparing you work in areas where design can make a difference.
+By the end of the module, you’ll have developed a richer understanding of design as a creative and critical discipline, driven by the need to make positive social and environmental impact.
+You’ll also have built experience in applying design across a range of contexts, preparing you for work in areas where design can make a difference.

 This module will enable you to: